shambhavi931/Fudgiest-Brownies/recipe.md

-HELLO...
-welcome to masterchef junior season 1 where our little tiny tots are going to showcase their talent by making delicious recipes which will be judged by our experts so the first dish will be made by shambhavi ,our very first contestant...and she will make yummy brownies... so lets start this show with some fudgiest brownies...

 HOW TO MAKE BROWNIES- (RECIPE)
 First, add together the dry and wet ingredients in a bowl whisk it until it becomes slightly liquidy in nature